Armed robbers attack hotel in Ogun, shoot Police Inspector, guards

 Based on the report, Odutola said a combined team of policemen were mobilised to the scene.

-“Immediately the hoodlums sighted the policemen, they opened sporadic firing while the policemen engaged the hoodlums,” she explained.
+“Immediately the hoodlums sighted the policemen, they opened fire sporadically as the policemen engaged the hoodlums,” she explained.

 According to her, “two of the hoodlums were fatally wounded while others escaped into a nearby bush with bullet wounds”.